GenesysDX-Bold360/Html-Chat-Sdk/README.md

 This repository contains BoldChat's SDK which is a collection of html, javascript and css files.
 These javascript files serve to communicate with BoldChat's API to facilitate chat interactions between operator and visitor.
 The repository contains a zip file which contains two versions of each theme included.
 One version is the non-minified and non-compressed version of the sdk.
-The html files reference raw javascript and css files.
+These html files reference raw javascript and css files.
 The second version is the production ready, minified and compressed versions of the files.
-Whereas the html files are both minified as well as referencing the compressed, minified and consolidated versions of the javascript and css files.
+Whereas these html files are both minified as well as referencing the compressed, minified and consolidated versions of the javascript and css files.